LucasHJin/obsidian-notes/6 - Full Notes/AI/PDL - Terminology.md

 **Gradient:** The derivative of the loss with respect to some parameter of the model **Gradient Descent:** Taking a step in the directions opposite to the gradients to make the model parameters a little bit better
 - Multiply by learning rate
+**Learning rate:** the constant you multiply the derivative of the loss by
+- General strategy → start with a very small number and keep doubling it till it falls apart

+**Freezing:** stopping updating parameters during training (i.e. if you only want to train new layers and not the original body)

+____
+### Architecture

+**Convolutional Neural Network (CNN):** type of neural network specifically good for [[PDL - Computer vision syntax|computer vision]] tasks

+**Recurrent Neural Network (RNN):**

+**Transformer:** type of neural network designed to handle sequential data (like text, audio, or time series) by processing all elements in parallel (instead of one at a time)
+- I.e. Hugging Face transformers → (unlike RNNs or LSTMs)
+- **Self attention:** lets each token attend to every other token in the sequence to find relevancy
+	- Captures long range dependencies better

 # References